usaid-cs/yesterday-i-learned/random.md

 - Even the strongest "maximum strength" "repairing" Vaseline lotion "for men" is less strong than just Vaseline, the petroleum jelly.
 Vaseline [says](http://www.vaseline.us/skin-health-care/does-vaseline-clog-pores.html) it doesn't clog pores so it must be true.
 - Meditation appears to mean [sitting somewhere, closing your eyes, and focus your attention on your breathing without controlling it](https://www.gaiam.com/blogs/discover/meditation-101-techniques-benefits-and-a-beginner-s-how-to).
 - [Austin Evans had his house burn down once.](https://www.youtube.com/watch?v=PGqZkOveLb8) [It was not his heater.](https://twitter.com/austinnotduncan/status/428747620354236416?lang=en)
-- If someone is watching you, then if you yawn, they might as well.
 - Cigarette filters are made of fiberglass.
 - Zack says the name "BlackBerry" was coined by marketing company Lexicon Branding, due to the resemblance of the keyboard's buttons to that of the [drupelets](https://en.wikipedia.org/wiki/Drupe) that compose the blackberry fruit.
 - To [determine the week day of any date](http://gmmentalgym.blogspot.ca/2011/03/day-of-week-for-any-date-revised.html#ndatebasics): (Sunday=0 ~ Saturday=6) + (Map your months to 6 or 5,2 or 1,2,5,0,3,5,1,4,6,2,4) + (Some really, really weird rules regarding years).